Sitting All Day Could Shorten Life

 Surprisingly, women in the medium-activity group who were meeting physical activity guidelines of two and a half hours per week of moderate exercise did show an increased risk of heart disease and stroke if they sat all day at work.
 The study also found that women who sat more tended to exercise less.

 Many other studies are coming out with these same results, showing higher mortality rates for both men and women who are completely sedentary for six hours or more each day.

 The question on everyone’s minds is: What can people who have desk jobs do to avoid health concerns?

 Researchers say: sit less.
 The human body has not adapted to our sedentary modern lifestyle.
 We are born to be active.

 Sitting less than five hours per day significantly reduces cardiovascular risk for women in the medium and low activity level.
 If you have to sit for more than five hours because of your job, other research on this topic is showing that short bursts of activity throughout the day can prove beneficial to health.
 Even five minutes of exercise each hour can have an impact.

-The findings were published in the April 9 issue of the Journal of the American College of Cardiology.
+The findings were published in the Journal of the American College of Cardiology.
 The WHI program was supported by grants from the National Institutes of Health and the U.S. Department of Health and Human Services.